freyaacar/sim_fmri_ma/README.md

 * Calculate within- and between study variance
 * Determine other parameters (number of peaks, clusters, peak heights, cluster sizes, sample size, ...)
 * Find new datasets (+ extract as many parameters as possible)
+* Compare these parameters to the parameters of a meta-analysis constructed from HCP dataset
+* Compute between-study variance of HCP dataset